How are dangerous goods classified in Canada?

 Class 8: Corrosive substances

 Contact with corrosive waste substances can cause serious damage to human tissue.
-They can also seriously damage or destroy other goods or equipment not suitable for them during transportation or handling.
+These materials can also seriously damage or destroy other goods or equipment during transportation or handling.

 Choosing appropriate equipment or packaging for hazardous materials is critical to prevent corrosion or burns.

-Wastes that are considered hazardous but do not meet the criteria for inclusion in any other class are identified as a dangerous material of Class 9.
+Wastes that are considered hazardous but do not meet the criteria of any other category are identified as class 9 dangerous goods.

-The transport of dangerous goods also requires special accreditations, as well as accredited training in TDG.
+The transport of dangerous goods also requires special accreditations and accredited training in TDG.

-You can trust EBI Enviro Urgence with the transportation and disposal of your hazardous waste materials to ensure they are handled with care and do not pose a threat to the environment.
+You can trust EBI Enviro Urgence with the transportation and disposal of your hazardous waste.
+We will ensure it is handled with care and will not pose a threat to the environment.